-There are two GPA requirements that govern academic progress in and graduation from a graduate degree program.
-The POS GPA is based on all courses that appear on the student's final POS.
-The Graduate GPA is based on all courses numbered 500 or higher that appear on the transcript, with the exception of:

-- 1. Courses counted toward an undergraduate degree at ASU (unless shared with a master's degree in an approved bachelor's/master's degree program). - 2.
-Courses noted as deficiencies in the original letter of admission.
+- 1) The Plan of Study (POS) GPA is based on all courses that appear on the student's approved POS. - 2) The Graduate GPA is based on all courses numbered 500 or higher that appear on the transcript, with the exception of: - a) courses counted toward an undergraduate degree at ASU (unless shared with a master's degree in an approved bachelor's/master's degree program) - b) courses noted as deficiencies in the original letter of admission.

 Transfer credits and courses taken in the Sandra Day O'Connor College of Law are not counted in calculations of the POS or Graduate GPA.

 Courses with grades of "D" (1.00) and "E" (0.00) cannot appear on the POS but will be used to compute the Graduate GPA.